 Pseudonyms: 21-Hydroxylase Deficiency, Cytochrome P450, family 21, subfamily A, polypeptide 2, CYP21, CYP21B, 21-OHase

 TURNAROUND TIME: 15 days

-TESTING METHODOLOGY: Polymerase chain reaction (PCR) and DNA Sequencing of coding exons 3 - 8, and their intron-exon borders.
+TESTING METHODOLOGY: Polymerase chain reaction (PCR) and DNA sequencing of the entire coding region of the CYP21A2 gene; 10 exons including intron-exon borders.

 - Collect: Prefer two 5ml whole blood EDTA (lavender top) tube.

 - Min.
 Collection: 0.7 ml whole blood EDTA.

 - Transport: blood EDTA at Room Temp shipped regular next day air (No Saturday delivery; store specimen at 4°C and ship Monday).

 - Stability: Ambient: up to 7 days; Refrigerated: 2 weeks.
 Frozen: unacceptable

 - Unacceptable Conditions: Serum.
 Frozen or severely hemolyzed blood.
 Clotted blood.